-Over the past few years there has been a big debate over the differences between a traveler and a tourist.
-Some people can characterize the distinctions between travelers and tourists while others believe there are no concrete differences between the two.
+There has always been a big debate over the differences between a traveler and a tourist.
+Some people can characterize the distinctions between travelers and tourists, while others believe there are no tangible differences between the two.
 As a hotelier, one must recognize the variations between the two and market to each one appropriately.
 Though a few people disagree, there are some cultural differences between those who are tourists and those who are travelers.
-A tourist is similar to a visitor while a traveler is more likely to immerse themselves into the area they’re travelling to.
-Hotels receive both of these guests, so it’s important to know how to accommodate them.
+A tourist is similar to a visitor.
+Travelers are more likely to immerse themselves in the area they’re traveling to.
+Hotels receive both of these guests, so it’s essential to know how to accommodate them.

 Marketing to a traveler and marketing to a tourist require different approaches.
 A tourist is going to be more interested in popular locations and attractions.
-Feature blogs and posts on your site informing guests about the hot spots near your hotel.
-List places that draw large crowds and would be good for pictures.
-Also provide these guests with itineraries and transportation information.
+Feature blogs and posts on your site, informing guests about the hot spots near your hotel.
+List places that draw large crowds and would be suitable for pictures.
+Also, provide these guests with itineraries and transportation information.
 Travelers want to experience the “real” version of an area.
 They usually want to mingle with the locals and travel off the beaten path.
 For these guests, provide information and history on the area around your hotel.
-Also provide locations and pictures of smaller towns filled with culture that represent the everyday lives of the natives.
+Also, offer locations and pictures of smaller towns filled with culture that represent the everyday lives of the natives.
 A printable map of the city or town on your website would also draw travelers.
 Remember, tourists want the common experience while travelers are looking for something rare.